bookofproofs/bookofproofs.github.io/_sources/history/18th-century/monge.md

 **Gaspard Monge** is considered the father of differential geometry because of his work _Application de l'analyse à la géométrie _ where he introduced the concept of lines of curvature of a surface in 3-space.

 ### Mathematical Profile (Excerpt):
-* His father was Jacques Monge, a merchant who came originally from Haute-Savoie in southeastern France.
-* Gaspard's mother, whose maiden name was Jeanne Rousseaux, was a native of Burgundy and it was in the town of Beaune in Burgundy that Gaspard was brought up.
 * Around the time that Gaspard was born Beaune, after a period of decline, was becoming prosperous again due to the success of the wine trade.
 * Monge attended the Oratorian College in Beaune.
 * It was at this school that Monge first showed his brilliance.